-- (a) No Excuses.
-Absent a court order to the contrary, a party is not excused from responding to discovery because there are pending motions to dismiss, to remand, or to change venue.
-Parties asserting the defense of qualified immunity may submit a motion to limit discovery to those materials necessary to decide the issue of qualified immunity. - (b) Disclosure of Expert Testimony.
+(a) No Excuses.
+Except in cases involving qualified immunity or a court order to the contrary, a party is not excused from responding to discovery because there are pending motions to dismiss, to remand, or to change venue.

+(b) Disclosure of Expert Testimony.

 - (1) When listing the cases in which the witness has testified as an expert, the disclosure shall include the styles of the cases, the courts in which the cases were pending, the cause numbers, and whether the testimony was in trial or by deposition. - (2) By order in the case, the judge may alter the type or form of disclosures to be made with respect to particular experts or categories of experts, such as treating physicians. - (c) Notice of Disclosure.
 The parties shall promptly file a notice with the court that the disclosures required under Fed.
 R. Civ.
-P. 26(a)(1) and (a)(2) have taken place. - (d) Relevant to Any Party's Claim or Defense.
+P. 26(a)(1) and (a)(2) have taken place.

+- (d) Relevant to Any Party's Claim or Defense.
 The following observations are provided for counsel's guidance in evaluating whether a particular piece of information is "relevant to any party's claim or defense": - (1) it includes information that would not support the disclosing parties' contentions; - (2) it includes those persons who, if their potential testimony were known, might reasonably be expected to be deposed or called as a witness by any of the parties; - (3) it is information that is likely to have an influence on or affect the outcome of a claim or defense; - (4) it is information that deserves to be considered in the preparation, evaluation, or trial of a claim or defense; and - (5) it is information that reasonable and competent counsel would consider reasonably necessary to prepare, evaluate, or try a claim or defense. - (e) Discovery Hotline (903) 590-1198.
 The court shall provide a judge on call during business hours to rule on discovery disputes and to enforce provisions of these rules.
 Counsel may contact the duty judge for that month by dialing the hotline number listed above for any case in the district and get a hearing on the record and ruling on the discovery dispute, including whether a particular discovery request falls within the applicable scope of discovery, or request to enforce or modify provisions of the rules as they relate to a particular case.